 What are the best pre-construction condos in Brickell for 2026?

-The top nine Brickell pre-construction projects for 2026 include St. Regis Residences (ultra-luxury from $4.6M), Dolce and Gabbana (supertall from $2.5M), Cipriani Residences (80 stories from $1.1M), 1428 Brickell (solar-powered from $2.3M), Baccarat Residences (from $1M), Mercedes-Benz Places (from $550K), LOFTY Brickell (from $500K), The Standard (from $600K), and Mandarin Oriental (from $3.5M).
+The strongest Brickell pre-construction projects for 2026 include St. Regis Residences (ultra-luxury from $4.6M), 888 Brickell by Dolce and Gabbana (supertall from $2.5M), Cipriani Residences (tallest residential south of Manhattan, from $1.8M), 1428 Brickell (solar-powered from $2.3M), Baccarat Residences (from $1M), LOFTY Brickell (from $500K), The Standard (from $600K), and Mandarin Oriental (from $3.5M).
+New 2026 launches House of Wellness (from $390K) and B Residences by Breitling round out the field.
 Each targets a specific buyer profile and investment strategy.

 Is Brickell a buyers market in 2026?

 Yes.
 With 19.2 months of condo inventory, Brickell is firmly in buyer's market territory.
 Anything above 6 months favors buyers, and Brickell is more than three times that threshold.
-This gives buyers leverage to negotiate on deposits, upgrade packages, and closing cost credits.
+This gives buyers room to negotiate on deposits, upgrade packages, and closing cost credits.
 The ultra-luxury segment above $3M is somewhat tighter, but even there, buyers have more options than in previous years.

 What is the cheapest pre-construction condo in Brickell?